 While assessing personal needs for a Medicare Advantage dental plan, you should take into account:

-To effectively compare the benefits and costs of different Medicare Advantage dental plans, it is recommended to utilize the Medicare Plan Finder on Medicare.gov.
+To effectively compare the potential benefits and costs of different Medicare Advantage dental plans, it is recommended to utilize the Medicare Plan Finder on Medicare.gov.

 Older adults may necessitate a range of dental services such as: